 Call your credit card companies and request a raise to your credit limits.
 Ask if they can raise your credit limit with a soft pull of your credit since a hard inquiry will appear under the “New Credit” category of your FICO score.
 If you can negotiate an increase of your credit limit with a soft inquiry, then you will instantly decrease your revolving balance ratio (revolving balance divided by your credit card limits).

 It’s easy to neglect older credit cards when you have a primary credit card that you use every day.
-If your credit cards haven’t had activity in the last 6 months, charge a small amount to the credit card.
-Creditors want to see that you are using the credit available to you (and paying the balances off responsibly).
+If your credit cards haven’t had activity in the last six months, charge a small amount to the credit card.
+Creditors want to see that you are using the credit available to you as well as paying the balances off responsibly.
 Charging a small amount and paying off the balance shows that you have a different mix of credit in use, which makes up a portion of your FICO score.

 No credit equals bad credit.
 You need credit accounts to be reporting to your credit report in order to improve your credit score.
 You must have at least 1 open revolving account, even if you have no negative accounts.
 In addition, this revolving credit account must have been used in the last 6 months.

 There are a couple of ways to get credit to improve your credit score in 30 days.
-One way is opening a secured credit card, with a preference being given to a card that reports as an unsecured card with your credit limit to all 3 bureaus.
+One way is opening a secured credit card, with preference being given to a card that reports as an unsecured card with your credit limit to all three bureaus.

-If you seriously need to improve your credit score in 30 days, you will benefit by enlisting the help of a credit repair company like Go Clean Credit.
+If you need to improve your credit score as soon as possible, you could benefit by enlisting the help of a credit repair company such as Go Clean Credit.
 To learn more about our credit repair programs, please contact us.